 Our magazine article unpacks the impact that harmful chemicals in textile manufacturing have on people and the planet.
 It also features our Toxic Textile Scorecard, which looks at the chemical management policies of leading US apparel brands and can be a useful tool when decided where to buy new clothes from.

 Unfortunately, apparel brands such as Walmart, Kohl's, The Children's Place, Ross, Sears, JC Penney, TJ Maxx, and Urban Outfitters used the pandemic as an excuse to cheat garment workers.

 Recent research estimates garment workers have lost up to $5.8 billion in wages during the pandemic; our recent guest blog explains how COVID-19 has impacted garment workers.
 The Worker Rights Consortium is tracking which brands have and have not paid for cancelled orders.

 5. Shop sustainable clothes from green, small businesses

 Small businesses are an essential part of our economy and often lead the way in green, innovative business practices.
 Using your dollars to support green businesses sending signals to big corporations that consumer demand for ethical products and ethical business operations is growing.

-In order to transform the clothing industry, we need brands integrating environmentally and socially responsible practices across their entire business model, and our Green Businesses are doing just that.
-Our blog, featuring Maven Women, shows how this is possible.
+In order to transform the clothing industry, we need brands integrating environmentally and socially responsible practices across their entire business model.